 So, sceptical, disruptive old me was proved totally and utterly wrong.
 It was both an enjoyable and uplifting experience.
 I was left with the impression that we were really onto something which if vigorously pursued could make a difference.
 So, Craig and I will continue this line of enquiry with the APPG, the Corporation of London and anyone else who will help us, but we need help.

 First, we’re going to put together a short paper collecting together our original proposals, the ideas we got from our meeting with the APPG, insights from the ABI and BIBA and any other smart ideas we receive in the meantime.

 If, having read this you have any suggestions for us on how to improve and increase the attractiveness of the InsurTech scene in the UK, and particularly London we would love to hear from you.
 It’s not just about money, although that does of course make the world go round, but more broadly about anything we can do to ensure that we can put London at the centre of the global InsurTech universe.
-You can contact us on [email protected] and/or [email protected].
+You can contact us on email@example.com and/or firstname.lastname@example.org.

 So, has my House of Commons experience restored my faith in institutions and diluted my disruptive instincts?
 Not yet and here’s why.
 The more I think about it the more perplexed I am that it was Craig Polley (with Robin in the role of faithful wingman) who were tasked with putting the case for central government support for InsurTech in London and the UK.
 Surely this issue is of paramount importance to the Corporation of Lloyd’s, the leading London market players and the various London market bodies that represent them.
 I’ll consider converting to conservatism when I see sustained institutional support for the InsurTech in London.
 Might even wear a tie – for a while.